Estimate Time9 min

 As you near retirement, your time horizon may be changing.
 To help get ready, consider these steps.

 Review your asset mix.
 Your personal situation and financial plan are the critical factors in your investment decisions.
-But it can often make sense to reduce the amount of stocks in your investment mix in order to reduce the level of exposure to stock market risk as you move toward retirement when you'll begin withdrawing from your investments.
+But it can often make sense to reduce the amount of stocks in your investment mix in order to reduce the level of exposure to stock market risk as you move toward retirement, when you'll begin withdrawing from your investments.

 Build a diversified income plan.
 To help ensure that you're able to cover essential expenses, consider a layered approach to your retirement income.
-That can mean using guaranteed sources of income—like Social Security, pensions, or annuities6—to cover fixed expenses such as housing.
+That can mean using guaranteed sources of income—like Social Security, pensions, or annuities5—to cover fixed expenses such as housing.
 That way, your investment accounts are funding discretionary expenses.
 That can give you the flexibility to pare back the spending from your investment accounts during down markets if it makes you more comfortable.

 To learn more, read Viewpoints on Fidelity.com: 3 keys to your retirement income plan